daves-cz/ComfyUI-LLM-GGUF/README.md

 - Output condition prefix (Chinese T5 format)
 - Supports llama-cpp-python binding or subprocess fallback

+- works on WINDOWS and on LINUX
+- you can set both path and use same workflow to work on both systems

 ## Nodes

 ### Load GGUF Model